Praised for his “amusing" and "eloquently versatile voice" (Boston Music Intelligencer), baritone

 David Thomas Mather embraces a wide body of repertoire, including early Baroque, German Lieder,

 and musical theatre, drawing inspiration from classical and contemporary styles in his singing.

-A professional chorister in Boston, David sings primarily as a member of Carduus, an intimate new vocal ensemble that regularly performs at Jordan Hall as an affiliated ensemble through the New England Conservatory.
-He also sings regularly as a section leader at Trinity Church in Copley Square.
-He has given concerts for audiences in North America and Europe, performing at venues including the Notre Dame Cathedral and La Madeleine.
-Most recently he debuted with the Henry Purcell Society of Boston, performing as First Witch in John Eccles' Macbeth.
-Other credits include Dido and Aeneas: An Opera For Distanced Lovers and the Play of Daniel project tour with the Boston Camerata, and appearances with the Boston Youth Symphony Orchestra, Lowell House Opera, the Utah Symphony Chorus, and the Grand Teton Music Festival Chorus.
+A professional chorister in Boston, David sings regularly with groups including Emmanuel Music, the Boston Camerata, Boston Opera Collaborative, and the BYSO, among others.
+In addition, he holds a bass section leader position at Trinity Church in Copley Square.
+He has given concerts for audiences in North America and Europe, performing at venues including the Notre Dame Cathedral and La Madeleine in Paris.
+Other chorus credits include appearances with Lowell House Opera, the Utah Symphony Chorus, and the Grand Teton Music Festival Chorus.

-David holds a BM in Vocal Performance with a Minor in Theatre from DePauw University, a Master of Music degree in Historical Performance, Voice and a Graduate Performance Diploma in Chamber Music from the Longy School of Music of Bard College.
-He currently studies with Canadian baritone Tyler Duncan.
+Mr. Mather holds a BM in Vocal Performance with a Minor in Theatre from DePauw University, a Master of Music degree in Historical Performance, Voice and a Graduate Performance Diploma in Chamber Music from the Longy School of Music of Bard College.
+When he isn't singing, you can find him doing theater tech at Symphony Hall, playing puzzle and board games, and mixing cocktails at home.
+He currently studies with baritone Tyler Duncan.